LBCrion/sfwbar/doc/sfwbar.rst

   an action to execute if the item is activated.

 index = <number>
-  a sort index assocciated with an item.
+  a sort index associated with an item.
 If a menu has a `sort` property set to true, the items will be sorted using this index as a primary sort key.

 The config file consists of the following top level sections: